-The C-Products magazine is built out of stainless steel with a Teflon coating that serves multiple functions: it reduces glare, enables smooth functioning, and makes the magazines more durable and rust resistances.
+This C-Products magazine is built out of stainless steel with a Teflon coating that serves multiple functions: it reduces glare, enables smooth functioning, and makes the magazines more durable and rust resistant.

 - Manufactured in the United States

-- Built out of stainless steel with a rust resistant Teflon coating
+- Built out of stainless steel with a corrosion-resistant Teflon coating

 - Backed up by a lifetime warranty

-The Precision Reflex AR-15 magazines are among the most durable .224 Valkyrie magazines in existence.
-These magazines are built out of a very tough steel, and the feed lips and the spring both come tempered to help ensure durability as well.
+The Precision Reflex AR-15 magazines are among the most durable .224 Valkyrie magazines on the market.
+They feature very tough steel, with tempered steel feed lips and spring to ensure maximum durability and performance.

 - Backed by a lifetime warranty